jeffpar/pcjs.v1/blog/2015/02/23/README.md

 new ones were either introduced or discovered.
 The best known of these was the widely publicized multiply failure discovered in mid-1987.
 The B1 stepping is identifiable either by the "B1" mark or by the code "S40343," "S40344," or "S40362."
 As is the case with the B0 stepping, the B1 revision leaves a binary three in DL after reset.
-[Surprisingly, these are the same values that the B0 stepping reports as well. -JP]
+[Again, I would like to see the B0 values independently confirmed. -JP]

 > + *IBTS and XBTS Instructions Removed*: The Insert Bit String (IBTS) and Extract Bit String (XBTS) instructions were removed from the 80386's instruction set.
 It was determined that they took up too much